 Point Place

-Rocky Shore - This haunted rocky shoreline is supposedly haunted by a young female ghost who appears almost every night at sundown.
+Rocky Shore – This haunted rocky shoreline is supposedly haunted by a young female ghost who appears almost every night at sundown.
 She walks across the rocky shoreline barefoot in a bright white evening gown.
-It is said that her love sailed out to the lake at dusk, never to return.
-She now spends eternity waiting for him to return.
+It is said that her lover sailed out to the lake at dusk, never to return.
+She now spend eternity waiting for his return.

 Sylvania

-Gibbs Bridge - Reports of hearing squealing brakes to a car, high pitched sounds, giggling, and the sight of dark figures walking towards witnesses take place at this bridge.
+Gibbs Bridge – Reports of hearing the squealing brakes of a car, high-pitched sounds, giggling, and the sight of dark figures walking toward witnesses take place at this bridge.

 Ravine Park Cemetery - This cemetery is said to be haunted by the ghost of a woman who is unhappy because her parents couldn't determine which of her three husbands to bury her with.